kristodev-tech/code-manager-git/README.md

-# Code/Version Desktop Application for GitHub (PyQt Desktop App)
+# Code/Version Desktop Application for GitHub (PyQt Desktop App) This repo was created by code manager git.

 A friendly desktop app to organize your code versions and releases — without leaving your repo.
 It helps you: